COVID-19 Update: What COVID-19 means for Construction

 Please reach out to the undersigned as we are available to discuss any questions or concerns our clients have.

-Gary M. Rosenberg, Richard L. Sussman, Michael E. Lefkowitz, Eric S. Orenstein, Jack Rose, and Michael Castellon
+Gary M. Rosenberg, Richard L. Sussman, Michael E. Lefkowitz, Eric S. Orenstein and Michael Castellon